ICT4LT Module 2.1

 3.4.3 Sequencing the use of software

-The use of authoring software to provide the bridge between receptive and productive tasks is not appreciated, nor is the importance of establishing a sequence in the use of software, dependent on the phase of learning.
-For example, if the outcome of a task is the production of an account of a day out, students can become familiar with the structure of such a text and relevant vocabulary and structures by first of all putting the jumbled lines of an appropriate text into the correct order.
+The use of authoring software to provide the bridge between receptive and productive tasks should be considered, as well as establishing a sequence in the use of software, dependent on the phase of learning.
+For example, if the outcome of a task is the production of an account of an excursion, students can become familiar with the structure of such a text and relevant vocabulary and structures by first of all putting the jumbled lines of an appropriate text into the correct order.
 They can then work through a gapped version of the text in which the link words are missing.
 This can be followed by a gapped version in which key concrete nouns are missing.
-In order to help them to link the spelling of the words with the sounds, an audio recording of the text can be provided on the hard disc to which they have access throughout.
+In order to help them to link the spelling of the words with the sounds, an audio recording of the text can be provided.
 The penultimate activity might be to reconstruct the full text.
 The final activity would be the production of a similar text using a word-processor, with differing levels of support to match the ability levels present in the class.

 3.4.4 Extended task-based learning

-When you begin to consider the integration of the use of ICT into your departmental scheme of work, you will have to take into account the kind of hardware to which you have access currently and the level of access that you have, and plan accordingly for the immediate future.
-However, it is important at this planning stage to consider how you could further raise the levels of achievement of your students if you had improved access to more powerful machines.
+When you begin to consider the integration of the use of ICT into your departmental scheme of work, you will have to take into account the kind of hardware to which you have access and the level of access that you have, and plan accordingly for the immediate future.
+However, it is important at this planning stage to consider how you could further raise the levels of achievement of your students if you had access to more powerful hardware.
 For too long now language teachers have been reticent about their ICT requirements, often only too happy to accept the cast-offs of science and maths colleagues.
-Language learners need rather more access to rather more powerful machines than has been the case to date in the majority of schools because they have the following core requirements:
+Language learners have the following core requirements:

-Unlike evaluating coursebooks, evaluating software takes time.
-You cannot simply flick through a software package as you can a book, partly because it is physically impossible to do so and partly because most people are, as yet, unable to reach a quick decision about what it is that the software does and how likely that is to promote successful learning.
+Unlike evaluating coursebooks, evaluating software and websites takes time.
+You cannot simply flick through a software package or website as you can a book, partly because it is physically impossible to do so and partly because most people are unable to reach a quick decision about what the software or the website contains and how likely it is to promote successful learning.
 If you have never formally evaluated a piece of CALL software or a website, you should do so now.
 Select a CALL software package to which you have ready access, or a website in a foreign language with which you are familiar.
+See the ICT4LT CALL Software and Website Evaluation Forms.

 See also: